jshawl/peanut-butter-and-jelly/11-angular/angular_intro_controllers_directives/readme.md

   <p>{{todosCtrl.todos[0]}}</p>
 </div>
 ```

+right here would be a great time to mention why many tutorials use `$scope` and why we're not

 > we used the `ng-controller` directive here in order to instantiate our controller in the DOM.
 In the same way that `ng-app` established the domain of the js functionality in the html element, the `ng-controller` establishes the domain in this div.
 Another thing to note, is that we've created an instance of our controller definition which has access to all values and methods we defined in our controller in this domain.
 That instance is known as the "ViewModel".